In this post, I’m going to give you a list of places who sell local honey in Frederick Md.

 So the big question is: Are there honey farms in Frederick County?

 And the resounding answer is yes!

-As a matter of fact, honey farms, also called apiaries or bee yards, are abundant here in these parts!
+As a matter of fact, honey farms, also called apiaries or bee yards, are abundant here in Frederick Md!

 The difference between hyperlocal, local, & regional hive honey depends on the distance a particular apiary is located to your home.

 Hyperlocal honey is honey that is produced within 5 miles of your home.
 This honey is best for allergens.